2030 FIFA World Cup: Controversies

+Manipulation of Spanish venues

+On 23 March 2025, it was reported that the Royal Spanish Football Federation manipulated the classification scores when choosing the venues in order to exclude Balaídos Stadium and include Anoeta Stadium.

 Inclusion of centenary match hosts

-With the FIFA rotation system, CONCACAF (which won the rights to host the 2026 World Cup), CONMEBOL, UEFA, and CAF were unable to bid, leaving 2034 open only for the AFC and OFC.
-This led to accusations that FIFA intentionally selected these countries, especially those in the CONMEBOL region, to ensure that Saudi Arabia, an AFC member with major human rights controversies, would win its bid unopposed.
+With the FIFA rotation system, which prevents continental associations from hosting consecutive or near-consecutive World Cups, CONCACAF (which won the rights to host the 2026 World Cup), CONMEBOL, UEFA, and CAF were all unable to bid for the 2034, leaving it open only for the AFC and OFC.
+This led to accusations that FIFA intentionally selected these countries, especially the centenary match hosts in the CONMEBOL region, to ensure that Saudi Arabia would win its bid for the 2034 tournament unopposed.

-Dog cull
+Animal welfare concerns

-Morocco has been accused by several animal rights organisations of carrying out a mass cull of stray dogs in order to "clean up its image ahead of its co-hosting of the FIFA World Cup."
-Their number is estimated at three million, and the methods of slaughter include "poisoning with the highly toxic strychnine, shooting dogs in public spaces, and allegedly beating surviving animals to death with shovels."
+Animal rights organisations have accused Morocco of killing stray dogs ahead of its co-hosting of the FIFA World Cup.
+These groups estimate the stray dog population at 3 million and have alleged that methods used include poisoning and shooting.

+In response, Moroccan authorities adopted Law 19-25 in 2025, which established a legal framework for the management of stray animals.
+The law introduced measures such as sterilisation, vaccination, identification, and the use of shelters, and restricted the killing of stray animals.

+Moroccan occupation of Western Sahara

+Western Sahara is a non-self-governing territory that has been under Moroccan military occupation since 1975.
+Analysts expect that Morocco will use the World Cup to bolster its claim over Western Sahara, such as through sportswashing.
+Morocco initially planned to build a stadium in Dakhla for the World Cup, though ultimately no matches will take place in the territory.
+Morocco regularly expels journalists who bring attention towards the occupation.
+It is doubling its green energy production in the territory to meet its own demands for the World Cup.

+In their 2030 bid document, Morocco, Spain, and Portugal included a map that depicted Western Sahara as Moroccan territory; FIFA's bid evaluation report did not reproduce this map.

-Gen Z protests
+Gen Z 212 protests

-In late September 2025, a series of popular protests erupted in several cities in Morocco by young people calling themselves Gen Z 212.
-The protests were sparked by the deterioration of the country's health and education systems, widespread youth unemployment, and the government's excessive spending on sports infrastructure in preparation for hosting the 2025 Africa Cup of Nations and the 2030 FIFA World Cup, which Morocco is co-hosting with Spain and Portugal.
+In late September 2025, a series of protests erupted in several cities in Morocco led by the youth movement known as Gen Z 212.
+The protests were sparked by the deterioration of the country's health and education systems and the government's excessive spending on sports infrastructure in preparation for hosting the 2025 Africa Cup of Nations and the upcoming 2030 FIFA World Cup.